Due to the impact of COVID-19 we're changing how the course is delivered.

 Human Physiology is the science of how the body works and is one of the fundamental disciplines of biology and modern medicine.

 Some of the major research areas covered within Human Physiology at the University of Liverpool are neurodegenerative aging and neuronal signalling, oncology, regenerative medicine and stem cell physiology not forgetting signalling in uterine smooth muscle (in the Centre for Better Births at Liverpool Women's Hospital) and respiratory and auto immune diseases in children (Alder Hey Children’s Hospital).

 Programme in detail

 Our excellence in research provides the basis for a BSc Honours programme that aims to provide a supportive learning environment.
 Students are enabled to develop academic competence at the highest level attainable, and are introduced to the forefront of current knowledge in human physiology.

-We are keen to recruit students with a strong interest in biology/human biology, whether they intend to follow a career in the NHS including medicine, dentistry, as a research physiologist or simply wish to take their fascination for biology/ human biology further.
+We are keen to recruit students with a strong interest in human biology, whether they intend to follow a career in the NHS including medicine, dentistry, physician associate or clinical physiologist; as a research physiologist or simply wish to take their fascination for human biology further and perhaps follow a teaching career.

 Our practical modules cover experimental and human physiology, and our lecture modules include neuroscience and neuromuscular physiology, regulatory, cardiovascular and respiratory physiology, perspectives in physiology research and cell signalling in health and disease.
 The final year human physiology project allows each of our students to immerse themselves in their own specialised research in an active clinical or research laboratory environment, or if preferred, a literature based or school education project.
 We equip our graduates with a range of skills that prepares them for future employment in a wide range of careers both in and out of science.

 Department Key Facts